• Skip to primary navigation

 If you’re wondering if you may work in California as a foreigner, the answer is yes, but there are some requirements.

-Furthermore, an organization or business that wishes to hire a foreigner must first file a petition with the US Citizenship and Immigration Services, which must be accepted before the foreign resident can apply for a work visa.
+Furthermore, an organization or business that wishes to hire a foreigner must file a petition with the US Citizenship and Immigration Services, which must be accepted before the foreign resident can apply for a work visa.

 If you’re looking for full-time local jobs in California, regardless of your career level, it’s not always about the income; instead, there is a slew of benefits you can legitimately claim.